Debug School

 import re

-# List of strings with parentheses
+# List of strings with paragraphs and parentheses

 strings_with_parentheses = [